bufferapp/android-guidelines/project_style_guidelines.md

 We name views in this way so that we can easily identify what the field corresponds to.
 For example, having a field named **user** is extremely ambiguous - giving it the name usernameView, userAvatarView or userProfieLayout helps to make it clear  exactly what view the field corresponds with.

-Previously, the names for views often ended in the view type. e.g acceptLoginButton, but quite often views change and it's easy to forgot to go back to java classes and update variable names
+Previously, the names for views often ended in the view type (e.g acceptLoginButton) but quite often views change and it's easy to forgot to go back to java classes and update variable names.

 ####2.2.2 Avoid naming with container types

-And leading on from the above, we should also avoid the use of container type names when creating variables for collections.
+Lleading on from the above, we should also avoid the use of container type names when creating variables for collections.
 For example, say we have an arraylist containing a list of userIds:

 Do: